Supabase

 FAQ

 Not really.
-They overlap in the “backend platform” lane, but Supabase is fundamentally Postgres-first while Firebase has historically been NoSQL-first and much more tied to Google’s app platform ecosystem.
+They overlap in the “backend platform” lane, but Supabase is fundamentally Postgres-first.
+Firebase still defaults naturally to Firestore or Realtime Database, but SQL Connect now gives it a managed Postgres option inside Google’s app platform ecosystem.

 If “beginner” means you want the fastest possible path to a working app, Firebase is very compelling.
 If “beginner” means you do not want to repaint the whole backend later, Supabase is usually the safer long-term default for web apps.